 YouTube is classified as an 'Additional Service' under our license agreement with Google.
 Unlike 'Core Services', like Drive, Mail, and Calendar, YouTube isn't subject to the same service-level agreements (i.e. Google doesn't guarantee that YouTube will be working 99.9% of the time, like they do with Drive or Mail).
 Unlike Core Services, YouTube also can (and does) show ads on the site.
 You can learn more about Core and Additional services here.

 Faculty, staff, interns, and graduate students have "Unrestricted Access".
 This means that when you're logged into your TSS account and visiting YouTube, you can use the site just like you would at home, with no restrictions.
 Independent school students, on the other hand, operate under 'Restricted Mode":

-- TVCS Middle School, JS Middle School, and JS High School- Moderate Restriction
+- IS Middle and Upper School School- Moderate Restriction

 When students are logged in using their school Google credentials, or using a TSS-owned Chromebook, YouTube does its best to hide potentially objectionable content.
 Note that these restrictions are only in place if a student is using a TSS device or is logged into YouTube with their TSS credentials.
 If the student is using their own laptop, then these restrictions can be bypassed by using a different account or a different browser.